Holt, Norfolk

-Holt is a market town, civil parish and electoral ward in the English county of Norfolk.
+Holt is a market town and civil parish in the county of Norfolk, England.
 The town is 23 mi north of the city of Norwich, 10 mi west of Cromer and 35 mi east of King's Lynn.
 The town has a population of 3,550, rising and including the ward to 3,810 at the 2011 census.
 Holt is within the area covered by North Norfolk District Council.
 Holt has a heritage railway station; it is the south-western terminus of the preserved North Norfolk Railway, known as the Poppy Line.

 History

 Origins

 The most likely derivation of the name Holt is from an Anglo-Saxon word for woodland, and Holt is located on wooded high ground of the Cromer-Holt ridge at the crossing point of two ancient by-ways and as such was a natural point for a settlement to grow.
 The town has a mention in the great survey of 1086 known as the Domesday Book.
 In the survey it is described as a market town and a port with the nearby port of Cley next the Sea being described as Holt's port.
 It also had five watermills and twelve plough teams and as such was seen as a busy thriving viable settlement.
 The first Lord of the Manor was Walter Giffard; it passed to Hugh, Earl of Chester, who then left it to the De Vaux family.
 By this time Holt had a well-established market and two annual fairs which were held on 25 April and 25 November.
 Over the years Holt grew as a local place of trade and commerce.
 The weekly market which had taken place since before the 1080s was stopped in the 1960s.